 Since September 2014, out of school clubs on the Early Years Register have been exempt from the requirement to employ staff with 'full and relevant' childcare or playwork qualifications — so long as all the children are in the Reception Year or older.
 Of course it is still a good idea to employ qualified staff, but it is now down to individual employers to decide what qualifications are appropriate for their settings.

 Children who are younger than Reception

-However, if your club takes any children who are younger than the Reception Year— for example if the school has a nursery class— then you do still need to meet the standard Early Years qualification requirements for the staff caring for these youngest children.
+However, if your club takes any children who have not yet started Reception — for example if the school has a nursery class — then you still need to meet the standard Early Years qualification requirements for the staff caring for these pre-school children.
 This means that:

 - the manager must have a 'full and relevant' Level 3 qualification (or above)

 - at least one member of staff at each session must have a 'full and relevant' Level 3 qualification (or above) (This can be the same person as the manager, as long as they are working directly with the children)

 - half the remaining staff who are caring for the pre-school children must have a 'full and relevant' Level 2 qualification (or above).

 Pre-September 2014 childcare qualifications

-For staff who obtained a Level 2 or Level 3 qualification (or above) — or who began their training — before 1 September 2014, there is a definitve list of recognised 'full and relevant' qualifications on the Department for Education website.
+For staff who obtained a Level 2 or Level 3 qualification (or above) — or who began their training — before 1 September 2014, there is a definitve list of recognised 'full and relevant' qualifications maintained by the Department for Education.
 This list includes the Level 3 NVQ and Level 3 Diploma in Playwork.

 See the full list of recognised qualifications >